CaitiGre/Llamafy-Group-Project/README.md

 The landing page is the first of the pages that you will see when you open our application.
 From here you are able to navigate to different pages depending on whether you are logged in or not, and are introduced to a bit about the purpose of the application.

+In this section you are also able to navigate to the disclaimer page or you can do so at anytime from the sidebar

 ## Registration Page

 The registration page allows users to sign up and register some information about themselves.
 They are able to specify their: